cheungsa/Element-UE4/Escape Game/README.md

 •	Sketches for layout of room(s)
 •	Sketches for how puzzles work

+# Escape room
 ![alt text](Screenshots/EscapeRoom.PNG "Escape room")

+# Maze
+Escape for a clue
 ![alt text](Screenshots/Maze.PNG "Maze - escape for a clue")

+# Piano puzzle
+Play the right song
 ![alt text](Screenshots/Piano.PNG "Piano puzzle - play the right song")

+# Stereo
+Click the right channel to play a hidden song
 ![alt text](Screenshots/Stereo.PNG "Stereo - click the right channel to play a hidden song")

+# Tile puzzle
+Light up all the tiles
 ![alt text](Screenshots/TilePuzzle.PNG "Tile puzzle - light up all the tiles")

+# Color puzzle
+Pick up the correct trophies to unlock the door
 ![alt text](Screenshots/ColorPuzzle.PNG "Color puzzle - pick up the correct trophies to unlock the door")